Home | About USIG | What's New | Events

 3. Economic Activities

-Under the corporate tax law, Hungary generally taxes an organization’s "entrepreneurial activities," defined as "economic activities aimed at or resulting in the acquisition of income or property" [Act LXXXI/1991 §1.1].
-An NGO’s income from economic activities is not taxed, and not deemed “entrepreneurial,” if the activities are related to the organization's public benefit activities or statutory purposes.
-Income from unrelated economic activities is subject to taxation as “entrepreneurial” [Act LXXXI/1996 Schedule No. 6].
+Under the corporate tax law, Hungary generally taxes an organization's "entrepreneurial activities," defined as "economic activities aimed at or resulting in the acquisition of income or property" [Act LXXXI/1996 §1 (1)].
+In theory, the income of associations and foundations from economic activities is not taxed, and not deemed "entrepreneurial," if the activities are related to the organization's public benefit or mission-related activities.
+The consideration of revenues from the sale of intangible assets, tangible assets or inventories serving solely the public benefit or mission-related activities shall also not be taxed.
+Furthermore, there is a tax exempt threshold on income arising from business activity.

 E. Political Activities

-Act IV/1959, as amended, places no restrictions on legislative or political activities of NGOs.
+Act IV/1959, as amended, places no restrictions on legislative or political activities of NPOs.
 Foundations and associations may nominate and support candidates and legislation freely.

-However, if the organization is registered as a PBO under Act CLVI of 1997, its founding documents must state that it does not pursue direct political activity, it is independent of political parties, and it does not provide financial support to them [ Act CLVI/1997 Ch.
-2 §4(d)] Under Act CLVI/1997 §26 (d), "direct political activity" includes "political party activity and nomination of candidates for Parliamentary and local governmental elections at the county level, including the city of Budapest."
-The prohibition does not apply to the nomination of candidates for local elections at the municipal level (including districts of the capital).
-Similarly, although PBOs cannot support political parties, PBOs may be supported by political parties.
+However, if the organization is registered as a PBO under Chapter VII of Act CLXXV/2011, its statute must state that it does not pursue direct political activity, it is independent of political parties, and it does not provide financial support to political parties [Act CLXXI/2011 §34 (1)(d)].
+[6] The prohibition does not apply to the nomination of candidates for local elections at the municipal level (including districts of the capital).
+Similarly, although PBOs cannot support political parties, political parties may support PBOs.

 F. Discrimination